priyanshu7101/SpriteMaker/README.md

 made in java

-/nfor making and editing png files
+for making and editing png files

-/nyou will need a jre to run
+you will need a jre to run